AtonyeFoby/AtonyeFoby/README.md

 ### Hi there 👋, My name is Atonye
 #### Data Analysis

-.I'm Atonye from Nigeria, In 2021 I started my transition from Chemical Engineering to Data Analysis.
+I'm Atonye from Nigeria, In 2021 I started my transition from Chemical Engineering to Data Analysis.
 I really enjoy learning languages like Python, SQL and R. I also enjoy the data wrangling process, making sure data is clean, tidy and ready for analysis.

 Skills: Python/ R/ SQL